Road Trip to Klitmøller, Blokhus, and Løkken in Denmark

 Klitmøller

-Klitmøller, also known as “Cold Hawaii”, is a popular surfing town on the Danish West Coast and this was our first stop of the day.
-According to the friendly fishermen (see feature photo above), Klitmøller is one of the fastest-growing towns in Denmark due to the popularity of surfing.
+Klitmøller, also known as “Cold Hawaii”, is a popular surfing town on the Danish West Coast, and this was our first stop of the day.
+According to the friendly fishermen (see feature photo above), Klitmøller is one of Denmark's fastest-growing towns due to surfing's popularity.

-Our visit to Klitmøller was brief with a short walk along the beach but from what we saw this could be a cool place to hang out if you have more time.
-Especially if you want to give surfing a try.
-There is a surf school and several shops and restaurants near the beach and Klitmøller that cool surfer’s vibe to it.
+Our visit to Klitmøller was brief, with a short walk along the beach, but from what we saw, this could be a cool place to hang out if you have more time, especially if you want to try surfing.
+There is a surf school and several shops and restaurants near the beach, and Klitmøller has a cool surfer’s vibe to it.

 Surfers at Klitmøller, aka “Cold Hawaii”